 - Scheduling regular visits with your dentist, at least once every six months, for professional cleanings

-When you become a patient at Reddick Orthodontics we want you to improve your smile as fast as possible.
+When you become a patient at Melbourne Orthodontics we want you to improve your smile as fast as possible.
 That is why we take the time to explain all instructions to you and answer any questions you may have about wearing braces or undergoing orthodontic treatment.
 Call our office today to schedule an appointment to speak with Dr. Reddick about how we can help you improve your smile!